5 Alberta staycation ideas to help you save cash

-1. Take in one (or more) of Edmonton’s many festivals.
+1. Take in one (or more) of Edmonton or Calgary’s many festivals.

 Savings Tip: While some festivals have free or low-cost admission, you might have to pay for certain things once you’re in the gates.
 Set a budget and take out some cash before you go.
 This will make it easier to have some fun without overspending.

 There are nature centres throughout the province that offer educational activities, interactive displays, nature walks and beautiful views for people of all ages.
 Crawl through a beaver lodge at the Bow Habitat Station in Calgary, learn how bees make honey at the John Janzen Nature Centre in Edmonton, walk the interpretive trails at the Kerry Wood Nature Centre in Red Deer and learn about local wildlife and the unique ecosystem at the Helen Schuler Nature Centre in Lethbridge.

 Savings Tip: If you’re planning to spend the day at a nature centre, try packing a picnic lunch instead of paying for one on-site.
 It will enhance your nature experience and help you save a few bucks too.